Women and Health

 Leading Causes of Death

-The incidents of breast cancer has fluctuated over the past few years without a notable increase of decline.
+The incidents of breast cancer have fluctuated over the past few years without a notable change.
 Breast cancer mortality rates, however, do appear to have fallen since 2010.
-Discouragingly, the percent of women over 50 who have received a mammogram in the past 2 years declined sharply from 80% in 2014 to 65% in 2016.
-It is important also to note the sharp disparities in incident and mortality by race and ethnicity.
-Hispanic and Asian women in the County have a third less chance of an incident than White and Black or African American (non-Hispanic) women.
-But while Black and White women have nearly the same rates of incidences, Black or African American women have a notably higher rate of mortality (22.1 vs. 17.7 per 100,000).
+Discouragingly, the percent of women over 50 who have received a mammogram in the past two years declined sharply from 80 percent in 2014 to 65 percent in 2016.
+The age-adjusted mortality rates for female breast cancer are about 20 percent below national rates.

-Rates for cervical cancer incidents also appear to be on the decline among County women, while the share of adult women who have received a Pap Test in the past three years has increased sharply to 94.4% by 2016.
-However, the data again shows sharp disparities by race and ethnicity, with Black or African American and Hispanic women being nearly twice as likely as White and Asian women to experience an incident.
+Using data from HealthyMontgomery.org, rates for cervical cancer incidents also appear to be on the decline among county women, while the share of adult women who have received a Pap smear test in the past three years increased sharply to 94 percent in 2016.
+However, the data again shows sharp disparities by race and ethnicity, with African American and Hispanic women being nearly twice as likely as White and Asian women to experience an incident.

-The birth rate in Montgomery County has continued to decline, from 13.7 per 1,000 women in 2010 to 12.5 in 2016.
-Hispanic residents have nearly double the birth rate of White residents (18.3 vs. 9.3), with the rate for Black or African American women slightly above the average (14.5).
-Meanwhile, the birth rate among adolescents ("teen births") has fallen almost by half since 2010 (20.9 to 11.2), with a particularly sharp decline among Hispanic residents.
-The adolescent birth rate differs dramatically by race and ethnicity, with the rate for Hispanic residents being more than 18 times the rate of White residents, while Black or African American residents are 6 times more likely than White residents to have an adolescent birth.
+The birth rate in Montgomery County has continued to decline, from 13.7 per 1,000 women in 2010 to 12.5 in 2016 -- slightly above the US and state average.
+Hispanic residents have nearly double the birth rate of White residents (18.3 vs. 9.3 per 1,000), with the rate for African American women slightly above the average (14.5 per 1,000).
+Meanwhile, the birth rate among adolescents ("teen births") has fallen almost by half since 2010, from 20.9 to 11.2 per 1,000, with a particularly sharp decline among Hispanic residents.
+The adolescent birth rate differs dramatically by race and ethnicity, with the rate for Hispanic residents being more than 18 times the rate of White residents, while African American residents are six times more likely than White residents to have an adolescent birth.
+As a whole, the adolescent birth rate in Montgomery County is nearly half the national average and two-thirds the state average.

-Research reported in the New York Times shows that mothers in Montgomery County had their first child on average at the of 29.2 (3 years later than the national average of 26.3).
-Married mothers in Montgomery County have their first child at 30.9 on average (vs. 28.8 nationally), while mothers with college degrees have their first child at 31.6 on average (compared to 30.3 nationally).
+Mothers in Montgomery County delay the birth of their first child longer than the national average.
+Research covered in the New York Times shows that mothers in our county had their first child on average at the of 29.2, three years later than the national average of 26.3.
+Married mothers in the county have their first child at 30.9 on average (vs. 28.8 nationally), while mothers with college degrees have their first child at 31.6 on average (compared to 30.3 nationally).

 Injuries, Drugs, Mental Health, and Suicide